-Take a look around Steps to Justice and find the content you want to include on your site.
+Take a look at Steps to Justice and decide what content you want to embed on your website.

 You can embed:

-- an entire legal topic, such as Housing Law
+- a single legal topic such as Housing Law

-- a single question and answer, such as How much can my rent go up?
+- a single legal question and answer such as How much can my rent go up?